ExpressLRS/Docs/docs/info/terms-and-conditions.md

 By posting Content on or through Service, You represent and warrant that: (i) Content is yours (you own it) and/or you have the right to use it and the right to grant us the rights and license as provided in these Terms, and (ii) that the posting of your Content on or through Service does not violate the privacy rights, publicity rights, copyrights, contract rights or any other rights of any person or entity.
-We reserve the right to terminate the account of anyone found to be infringing on a copyright.

 You retain any and all of your rights to any Content you submit, post or display on or through Service and you are responsible for protecting those rights.
 We take no responsibility and assume no liability for Content you or any third